The Plane Train: System operation

 The Plane Train operates in the secure area of the airport connecting the two landside terminals with its seven airside concourses.
 It exists within the airport's Transportation Mall, which consists of three underground tunnels running through the center of the airport.
 The trains operate in the two outer tunnels, while the middle tunnel contains an alternative pedestrian pathway with moving walkways.

 The system has eight stations: one at each of Concourses A, B, C, D, E and F (International Terminal), and two in the Domestic Terminal—one at Concourse T, which is also the station for passengers from the Domestic Terminal heading to Concourses A–F, and one at the Domestic Baggage Claim and Ground Transportation.
 The system operates with 11 four-car trains during peak periods.

 The Domestic Baggage Claim and Concourses T, E, and F stations have island platforms shared between the two tunnels.
 The stations for Concourses A, B, C, and D have platforms between the tunnels, though they are not directly across from each other.
 All platforms have platform screen doors, all of which have a set of red lights that flash alternately to warn that the doors are closing, a feature present since the mid-late 1980s.

 During regular service, trains run bi-directionally in the tunnels in a pinched-loop configuration.
-The east end of the line is Concourse F, which also serves the International Terminal.
-During peak hours, the trains will stop at the eastbound side of the Concourse F platform, unload and then proceed further to a cross-over track to return to the westbound side of the platform.
-During off-peak hours, trains cross-over prior to reaching the platform and arrive/depart from the westbound Concourse F platform.
-At the west end, trains use a cross-over track between Domestic Terminal and Concourse T stations to switch tunnels.
+The east terminus of the line is Concourse F (which also serves the International Terminal) and the west terminus is Domestic Baggage Claim.
+During peak hours, the trains will stop at each terminus, unload, and then proceed beyond the stations to a cross-over track to return to the opposite side of the platform.
+During off-peak hours, trains will arrive and depart from a single platform at each terminus and will pass through a cross-over located before the station either before or after stopping at the station.
 The system has two maintenance workshops: One at Concourse E and another at Concourse F. A third track runs parallel to the two main tracks between Concourses E and F, which connects the two maintenance facilities and is used for testing trains during maintenance.

 Since the train operates inside the secure area of the airport, arriving passengers ending their journeys at the International terminal cannot use the train and must instead take a lengthy ground transportation detour around the perimeter of the airport to access facilities such as the car rental center or MARTA station.
 Departing international passengers entering the International Terminal may use the train to access Concourse E or the other concourses.